 Agricultural Production and the State Storehouses

-Inca women were the primary cultivators of staple crops.
-They worked the fields using the chaquitaclla (foot plow), planting maize, potatoes, quinoa, and other hardy crops adapted to the high Andes.
+Inca women were the primary cultivators of staple crops, working the fields using the chaquitaclla (foot plow), a tool that allowed them to break the tough Andean soil.
+They planted maize, potatoes, quinoa, and other hardy crops adapted to the high Andes, often managing terraced hillsides that maximized arable land.
+Women also participated in the irrigation systems that channeled meltwater from glaciers to fields, ensuring year-round production.
 Their labor filled the massive state storehouses (qollqa) that dotted the imperial roads.
 These granaries were the strategic reserve that allowed armies to march without foraging, enabling rapid troop movements over long distances.
 The mamacuna (supervisors of state women) often oversaw the production and distribution of food to military units, ensuring that soldiers were well-fed even during prolonged sieges.
 This agricultural base was so critical that the Spanish chroniclers noted that the empire's collapse was accelerated when these storehouses were destroyed, disrupting the military supply chain that women had sustained.
+In addition to staple crops, women cultivated coca leaves, which were distributed to soldiers to stave off hunger and fatigue during long marches and high-altitude campaigns.
+The state also maintained herds of llamas and alpacas, but women were often responsible for processing the wool and meat, further integrating their labor into the military supply chain.

 Textile Production: Uniforms, Armor, and Tribute